Last modified: 2025-08-30 by martin karner

 See also:

-throne, Charles-Louis Napoléon Bonaparte (see below).
+throne, Charles-Louis Napoléon Bonaparte (picture).

 He lived in exile in Arenenberg castle in Thurgau